reo-public-tools/foreman-tests/dynamic_vxlan_tests/README.md

 should be available to both the config management solution for network and disk config.
 It will eventually be available for the osa/osp config using something like an ansible dynamic inventory scripts.

+We are leaving the first 49 ips per network for any needed manual setup.
+Ips 50 - 255 is used for forman ipam assignments so we can make it easier to set up the used ips with osa later on.

 ## Testing out vxlan domain and subnet creation
 ```bash
 # ./create_vxlan_domain.py